togop/j3DPolyS-LE/README.md

 3dpolys_le_runner multi_decay_plot -o ./out/demo_run -a ./out/demo_run/r2.84 -i test/demo_run_shell.cfg
 ```

-If everything was installed properly the complete help should be printed out, otherwise check the '6.Troubleshooting' section bellow.
+If everything was correctly installed, the complete help should be printed out.
+Otherwise, check the '6.Troubleshooting' section below.

 ### 4. Additional outputs

 ![Figure_2.png](Figure_2.png)
 Figure 2.
 (A) Grid-simulations run with a `3dpolys_le_runner grid_nlef_km --nlef_list --km_list` command and plotted with
-a `plot_sim_stats --stats_file` command to find the best set of parameters that fit a target data.
+a `plot_sim_stats --stats_file` command to find the best set of parameters that fit the target data.
 For each parameter set, a Chi2-score is estimated.
 Example of optimization by varying the
 LEF density and extruding speed with synthetic human Hi-C data as target (see Paper's Supp.
 Methods).
 (B) Best Hi-C map model predictions from the simulations in (A) (lower part) compared to
 target Hi-C data (upper part).